kugarg/Pain-Biomarker-TBI/README.md

 <h2>Repository running name: Pain-Biomarker-TBI</h2>

 <h3>Repository Description</h3>
-<p>This repository contains the data and analysis code for the study "Biomarker-Based Analysis of Pain in Patients with Tick-Borne Infections: Pre- and Post-Antibiotic Treatment Study."
+<p>This repository contains the data and analysis code for the study "Biomarker-Based Analysis of Pain in Patients with Tick-Borne Infections before and after Antibiotic Treatment."
 The study investigates the relationship between pain and biomarkers in patients with tick-borne infections (TBIs) before and after antibiotic treatment.</p>

 <h3>Table of Content</h3>
 <ol>